-THIS COURSE MEETS THE GOVERNMENT REQUIREMENT FOR TEXAS TEACHER CERTIFICATION AND THE GOV-ERNMENT REQUIREMENT FOR STUDENTS REGISTERED IN VOCATIONAL-TECHNICAL PROGRAMS.
+THIS COURSE MEETS THE GOVERNMENT REQUIREMENT FOR TEXAS TEACHER CERTIFICATION AND THE GOVERNMENT REQUIREMENT FOR STUDENTS REGISTERED IN VOCATIONAL-TECHNICAL PROGRAMS.
 (A.A.S.
+Degree)

-Degree) Study of the institutions of government and their functions from the local level to the national with particular emphasis on the city, county, and state governments.
-(180506) Formerly Survey of Government.
+Study of the institutions of government and their functions from the local level to the national with particular emphasis on the city, county, and state governments.
+Examines in detail and on a comparative basis the United States and Texas Constitutions.
+(Formerly Survey of Government) (180501)